1jour1vin

 Wine rated (2022 guide) 93/100

-A blend of Pinot Blanc and Auxerrois, crystalline and mouthwatering, La Fontaine aux Enfants is all finesse and tension, rolling happily across the tongue.
+A blend of Pinot Blanc and Auxerrois, crystal-clear and mouth-watering, La Fontaine aux Enfants is all finesse and tension, and rolls delightfully across the palate.

 About the estate: